Dining on West Main

 Nearer to the Downtown Mall and where once stood the trio from The Voyage of Discovery, several outstanding Charlottesville food experiences await.

 In Main Street Market be sure to try the exquisite dining options.
 Feast!, a gourmet grocery store, provides locally-grown, fresh food that supports family food businesses.
 Offering a variety of boutique salts, oil and vinegars, candies, dried fruit and nuts, and much more, Feast! offers a slice of Charlottesville’s finest local produce.
 With ready-to-eat plates, Feast! is a great option for shoppers and tourists looking to grab food on the go.
+Recently acquired by the duo behind Merrie Mill Farm Vineyard, Elizabeth and Guy Pelly promise to increase the Feast!
 Can anyone say tailgate?

 Also within Main Street Market, we recommend Orzo Kitchen & Wine Bar.
 Owned and operated by two of Charlottesville’s top restaurant pros, Charles Roumeliotes and Ken Wooten, Orzo is both “a casual neighborhood gathering place and a serious dining experience.”
 Orzo has assembled a cohesive team who conduct their craft artfully, offering numerous dishes certain to transport you to exotic shores (see menu here).

 Across the street you’ll find Ashley Sieg’s restoration of Tavern & Grocery, an elegant dining and entertainment experience on three levels, featuring a locally-sourced continental menu and fun cocktails.
-Be sure to check out The Lost Saint, a downstairs speakeasy managed by Bruce Springsteen’s favorite bartender.
+Be sure to check out The Lost Saint, a downstairs speakeasy where the lights are kept low.

 For visitors looking to experience the award-winning centers for libation in Charlottesville, West Main Street, as well as nearby Preston Avenue, offer a variety of options only a short car ride, or even walk, away.
 For more information on breweries on and near West Main Street, visit the Charlottesville Guide Breweries listing.